Eli Dingle: Personality

 Eli had a history of getting himself and others into trouble.
 Scruffy, lazy and impulsive his criminal activities ranged from petty shoplifting to armed robbery.
 Loud and jovial, Eli was generally portrayed as an immature, lovable rogue who refused to take any responsibility for himself.
 He also had a far more dangerous, vindictive streak but could sometimes display a sensitive, thoughtful side as well.
 He had a tendency to fall in love easily and was drawn to women who needed his help.
 The character hinted at a troubled upbringing including time spent in a Young Offenders Institute.
 On more than one occasion, he acknowledged that he did not like the person he was, but felt unable to change.

 Departure

 In November 2009, Gilgun announced his decision to quit in order to pursue other projects, including This Is England '86.
 He was "sad to leave", but felt it was time to move on.
 An Emmerdale spokeswoman confirmed his departure but added that they were not "ruling out" the possibility of him returning to the show.
 Gilgun since admitted that he'd "had enough" of Emmerdale and felt that it was mutual.
 He said that there was not much more that could be done with the character of Eli.

+Reception

+For his role as Eli, Gilgun was nominated for "Best Newcomer" at the 2007 Inside Soap Awards.